 Our niece and nephew and their crew of friends always welcomed and enjoyed Cody into their circle and made him a part of anything they did.

 We run an informal rescue, and during the time we had Cody, we also had (from smallest to largest) a Dachshund, a Schipperke, a red thing we don’t know what she is, three Pit Bulls, a Boxer, and several labs (one was 120 pounds).

 Cody got along with all of them.

-Rusty, our alpha dog Pittle feels the same way about himself so he and Cody squared off a time or two and eventually ended up with a mutual respect and left each other alone.
+Rusty, our alpha dog Pittle feels the same way about himself, so he and Cody squared off a time or two and eventually ended up with mutual respect and left each other alone.

 Rocket, Rusty’s sister, loved Cody and often snuggled and played with him.

 Our third Pit Bull, Jake, was an oddity in every respect, and despite a knock-down-drag-out fight early on where they earned each other’s respect, they later became pretty much best friends and spent a lot of time together.
 Two male dogs, notorious for being “mean” and/or “tough” dogs, spent the later years playing and having a great time together.